Alignak-monitoring-contrib/alignak-demo/README.rst

     sudo pip install alignak-demo --force

-Once installed, some extra configuration files got copied in the */usr/local/etc/alignak* directory and some pre-existing files were overriden (eg. default daemons configuration).
+Once installed, some extra configuration files got copied in the */usr/local/etc/alignak* directory and some pre-existing files were overwritten (eg. default daemons configuration).
 We may now check that the configuration is correctly parsed by Alignak:
 ::

     # Check Alignak demo configuration
-    alignak-arbiter -V -a /usr/local/etc/alignak/alignak.cfg
+    alignak-arbiter -V -a /usr/local/etc/alignak/alignak-backend-import.cfg

 **Note** *that an ERROR log will be raised because the backend connection is not available. this is correct because we configured to use the backend but did not yet started the backend!
 Some WARNING logs are also raised because of duplicate items.
 Both are nothing to take care of...*